nobuyuki83/Physics-based_Animation_2023S/task03/README.md

 cmake ..
 ```

-Then, run the code and wait until program computes `200` steps.
+Then, run the code and wait until program stops update (`200` steps).
-The program print out the computation time.
+At the end, the program print out the computation time.

 This program computes [n-body simulation](https://en.wikipedia.org/wiki/N-body_simulation), where the particles move while attracting each others.